29th MARCH 2016 - 4th APRIL 2016

 No sea-duck initially, but gradually they flew in, and a few attempts to get some shots despite the lack of light - shouldn't have bothered as the views later were great, at point blank range at times, and in much better light.

-The floating hide was container like, with various removable cut out squares as photography points, mostly at ground level.
-It wasn't what you would call comfortable lying down on carpet for hours on end.
-With four of us in there, it was reasonably OK to change position and move around, but you really wouldn't fancy it with a higher number of photographers.
+The floating hide was container like, with various removable cut out squares as photography points, mostly at sea level.
+It wasn't what you would call comfortable lying down on dank carpet for hours on end.
+With four of us in there, it was reasonably OK to change position and move around the hide, but you really wouldn't fancy it with a higher number of photographers, and being stuck in a set position, irrespective as to where the birds were.

 King Eider - Båtsfjord